Requirements for Heart Transplant Candidates

 Criteria for Heart Transplant

-Our heart transplant team evaluates every person referred to our program.
+Our heart transplant team evaluates every candidate referred to our program.
 Our transplant cardiologist, surgeons, and other team members work together to decide if you would receive the most benefit from a transplant.

-Factors that determine eligibility for heart transplant include:
+Factors that determine qualification for heart transplant include:

 - Severity of the heart disease.